The April 2015 issue of IPM Insights focuses on Pollinators and IPM.

 The Northeastern IPM Center provides the following synopsis of two prevailing views on neonicotinoids and pollinators.
 Our goal is to bring this scientific discussion to your attention, not necessarily to promote either view.

-The April 2015 issue of IPM Insights is now available as a downloadable e-book.
+The April 2015 issue of IPM Insights on Pollinators and IPM is now available as a downloadable e-book.